 Teaching Virtually… No Problem

-We know that this year is different.
-But we still want you to be able to enjoy some of the “fun” units we have come to love teaching each year.
+We want you to be able to enjoy some of the “fun” units we have come to love teaching each year.
 I hope that you have found a couple of ideas to teach Holidays Around the World in 15 Minutes or Less.
 If you have some ways you are incorporating this into your classroom, please share in the comments below.
 I know our colleagues would love to hear your ideas!

 Written by: Janessa Fletcher